 Even though I always try to use fresh, sometimes fresh isn't an option, so there is always a way to substitute ingredients.

-Recently, I posted two different posts on How to Cook Brown Rice and How to Cook Quinoa to make meal prep easier.
-When I meal prep, I always make brown rice and Quinoa to use in dishes throughout the week.
+Recently, I posted two different posts about how to cook brown rice and how to cook quinoa to make meal prep easier.
+When I meal prep, I always make brown rice and quinoa to use in dishes throughout the week.

 For example, I used brown rice for the vegan stir fry recipe.
-But, if you prefer Quinoa, it works just as well with the vegetables and sauce.
+But if you prefer quinoa, it works just as well with vegetables and sauce.

-Whenever I make a small amount of rice, I always use the stovetop version because it takes less time.
+Whenever I make a small amount of rice, I use the stovetop version because it takes less time.